dustymabe/summit-2017-container-lab/GettingStarted.md

 $ vagrant up
 ```

-After you bring up each machine you are then ready to move on to lab1.
+After you bring up each machine you are then ready to move on to lab 1.